mmcguire89/CSIS10A-Final-Project/README.md

   - Convert/draw walls in 3D using JavaFX - hopefully the FPS isn't horrible.
   - Verify FOV is set to the middle of the screen, fix if not.
   - Fix fisheye effect on outer rays.

+### Step 4: If everything works, start making it pretty.
   - Add colors or textures to walls, floors, and ceilings
+  - Add a simple UI.
+  - Add sound.
+  - Add additional actors (if time allows).